 If the PHA offers the homeownership option, participation by the family is optional.
-However, The the family must meet all of the requirements listed below before the commencement of homeownership assistance.
+However, the family must meet all of the requirements listed below before the commencement of homeownership assistance.
 The PHA may also establish additional initial requirements as long as they are described in the PHA administrative plan.

 - The family must have been admitted to the Housing Choice Voucher program. - The family must qualify as a first-time homeowner, or may be a cooperative member. - The family must meet the Federal minimum income requirement.
 The family must have a gross annual income equal to the Federal minimum wage multiplied by 2000, based on the income of adult family members who will own the home.
 The PHA may establish a higher income standard for families.
-However, a family that meets the federal minimum income requirement (but not the PHA's requirement) will be considered to meet the minimum income requirement if it can demonstrate that it has been pre-qualified or pre-approved for financing that is sufficient to purchase an eligible unit. - For disabled families, the minimum income requirement is equal to the current SSI monthly payment for an individual living alone, multiplied by 12. - For elderly or disabled families, welfare assistance payments for adult family members who will own the home will be included in determining whether the family meets the minimum income requirement.
-It will not be included for other families.
+However, a family that meets the federal minimum income requirement (but not the PHA's requirement) will be considered to meet the minimum income requirement if it can demonstrate that it has been pre-qualified or pre-approved for financing that is sufficient to purchase an eligible unit.